 Wings Over Miami, Aviation museum at Miami Executive Airport, United States

-Wings Over Miami is an aviation museum located at Miami Executive Airport that displays aircraft spanning different eras and nations.
-The collection includes Soviet-era fighters, World War II planes, and training aircraft, most of which remain in flying condition.
+Wings Over Miami is an aviation museum at Miami Executive Airport, displaying aircraft from different eras and countries.
+The collection covers World War II planes, Soviet-era fighters, and training aircraft, with most of them kept in flying condition.

 The community of curious travelers